 And so, at that point I actually wrote a paper calling for a bit of ‘agnosticism’ in relation to Housing First – in the hope that that would act as a counterbalance to the evangelical fervour with which its virtues were being extolled at the time … at least until we had the evidence to determine whether or not it worked elsewhere.
 Since then a number of things have happened.

-HF has been rolled out in many new contexts … And the evidence base on its effectiveness has expanded dramatically as a consequence
+Housing First has been rolled out in many new contexts … And the evidence base on its effectiveness has expanded dramatically as a consequence

 I had the privilege of leading the evaluation of the first Housing First pilot in the UK (which was operated by TPS in Glasgow)